Carolyn Peck: Orlando Miracle

+Peck started as the Orlando Miracle's head coach on April 1, 1999, after the end of the Boilermaker's championship season.
+She stated that it was difficult to assemble a team from scratch, and spent the first season focusing on building unity between the players.
+The team's first season had a record of 15–17, tying for second place in the Eastern Conference, and was one game away from qualifying for the playoffs.
+Peck became ESPN's expert guest analyst for the playoffs that year.

-During Peck's three seasons as WNBA coach, the Miracle, which featured Shannon Johnson, Taj McWilliams-Franklin, Nykesha Sales and fellow Vanderbilt graduate Sheri Sam, posted a 44–52 record, narrowly missing out on the playoffs in 1999 and qualifying for them in 2000, where they lost to the Cleveland Rockers 2 games to 1.
+During Peck's three seasons as WNBA coach, the Miracle, which featured Shannon Johnson, Taj McWilliams-Franklin, Nykesha Sales and fellow Vanderbilt graduate Sheri Sam, posted a 44–52 record.
+They qualified for the playoffs in 2000, where they lost to the Cleveland Rockers 2 games to 1.
+This was the first time a WNBA team reached the playoffs so quickly after their formation, and the team was the first non-charter WNBA team to win a playoff game.

+In 2000, Peck coached the WNBA On Tour Eastern Team, which played exhibition games in non-WNBA cities.
+In 2001, Peck hired her brother Michael as an assistant coach for the Miracle, and they became the first brother-sister coaching team for the WNBA.

 University of Florida

 On April 3, 2002, Peck returned to coaching college basketball, this time leading the Florida Gators women's basketball team of the University of Florida.
+Peck's younger brother Michael again served as her assistant coach.

-During her five seasons at Florida (2002–03 through 2006-07), the Gators posted a 72–75 record with two NCAA tournament berths.
+During her five seasons at Florida (2002–03 through 2006–07), the Gators posted a 72–75 record with two NCAA tournament berths.
 The 2003–04 team, which posted a 19–11 record after going 9–19 the season before, was eliminated by Baylor in the second round of the 2004 NCAA tournament, after defeating New Mexico in the first round before 16,029 fans at Albuquerque.
 The 2005–06 team posted a 21–7 record and received a No. 6 seed in the NCAA tournament, but this time New Mexico got revenge on Florida, defeating them by 24 points in the first round.

 The 2006–07 season was a disaster—the Gators suffered through a 14-game losing streak and finished 9–22.
 Following the losing streak, the university fired Peck in February but allowed her to finish the season as coach.
 Former Florida Gators player Amanda Butler replaced Peck for the 2007–08 season.

+Analyst career

-Peck was not out of basketball for long, however: ESPN hired her as a basketball analyst within months.
+Peck was not out of basketball for long after the 2006–07 season: ESPN hired her as a basketball analyst within months.

 After 9 years of working for ESPN, Peck was hired by her alma mater (Vanderbilt) to be an assistant coach in June 2016.
-After the 2017-18 season, Peck stepped down from coaching to return to ESPN.
+After the 2017–18 season, Peck stepped down from coaching to return to ESPN.

-Peck's younger brother Michael served as one of her assistant coaches both with the Orlando Miracle and at the University of Florida.
-He is currently a coaching consultant.